 Some of the original inventory listings and part details for the official LEGO sets came from BrickLink and Peeron.
 However, we have modified a lot of them to be more suitable for the "rebrickability" features of this site.
 Also, due to TOS changes at Bricklink, we no longer rely on any data from them and use the freely available inventory data from LEGO.com and our own instruction manuals instead.
 See this forum post for more details.
 Any user can submit their own inventories for sets we have not yet added.
 The MOC inventories are submitted by the individual MOC designers, or were manually entered from photos of the parts.

 New sets are added as they become known to us, or users submit an inventory for a new set.
 Since it takes time for newly released sets to be fully cataloged, there is a delay before it is added to the Rebrickable database.
 Of course there are also times when a set has just been overlooked.
-If you think a set should be there but isn't please contact us or submit it yourself via the Set Designer.
+If you think a set should be there but isn't please contact us or submit it yourself.
+See Submitting Sets for more details.

 There are many ways you can help us out:

-- If you see any mistakes, please use the Submit Change page.
+- If you see any mistakes, please use the button on the Set Details or Part Details page.

-- If you have a MOC you would like to see added, use the MOC Designer.
+- If you have a MOC you would like to see added, you can submit it yourself.
+See Submitting Mocs for more details.

-- If you would like to add a set that has not been added, or add a parts inventory for a set without one, use the Set Designer.
+- If you would like to add a set that has not been added, or add a parts inventory for a set without one, you can submit it yourself.
+See Submitting Sets for more details.

 - If you are interested in taking on additional roles that can actively help us maintain the data, make yourself known and useful in the forums and we will probably contact you!